 Lastly, let’s look at Yahoo Finance Plus pricing.

-There are three type of pricing plans:
+There are three types of pricing plans:

 - Yahoo Finance Essential: $35/month (or $350/year)